-dentistry personal statement help!!Watch
+dentistry personal statement help!!Watch this thread

 I am struggling to start my personal statement as i can't think of how i got intrested into dentistry.
 I haven't had any dental work done and the reason i want to do it is because i was researching many careers after achieving good grades and dentistry intrigued me the most.
 It ticked off nearly all of things i wanted in a career (e.g working with people, healthcare, hands on practical etc.)